Probing anomalous Higgs boson couplings in Higgs plus jet production at NLO QCD with full $m_t$-dependence: Description of the method

 where $P_1$ and $P_2$ satisfy $\sum_{\rm{spins}} P_i M_{\rho}\epsilon^{\rho}=F_i.$ The six NLO QCD form factors have been computed for the SM case in Ref.~\cite{Jones:2018hbb}.
 We have rescaled the SM form factors by the anomalous coupling $c_t$.
 To construct the virtual corrections, we use

 The Born matrix elements arising from the tree level diagrams where the Higgs boson couples to gluons, $\mathcal{M}^{\mathrm{0L}}_{Hg}$, are added to the rescaled SM Born matrix elements at form factor level, using the projectors of eqs.~(\ref{eq:projgg}) and (\ref{eq:projqq}).

-The SM virtual two-loop amplitudes were constructed from about 2000 points computed numerically.
-They were then added at histogram level to the results obtained from the Born and real radiation contributions that are implemented in the \powhegbox.
+In order to use the 2-loop virtual contribution directly within the \powhegbox{}, we constructed a grid based on the 2000 phase space points at which the 2-loop amplitude has been evaluated, together with an interpolation framework.
+To this aim we first realise that we can write the amplitude as

+Thus, we computed the amplitudes for three values of $\mu$ and then solved the equations for $M_0,M_1$ and $M_2$.
+We created a grid for each of the four partonic channels where we stored

+To interpolate the virtual amplitudes for each channel we used a neural network trained on the grid, where we used 30\% of the data points as a validation set.
+For the training of the network we multiplied the coefficients $M_0,M_1$ and $M_2$ with $\beta^2(1-\beta)(1-\cos^2\theta)$ and divided by the largest value in the grid.
+This guarantees that the grid for the neural network training has values in $[-1,1]$ and is flattened at the phase space boundaries.
+The architecture of each network is composed of three dense layers with 200, 20 and 20 nodes, respectively.
+The setup is implemented using {\tt Keras}~\cite{chollet2015keras} to produce the models in combination with a modified version of {\tt Keras2cpp}~\cite{keras2cpp} to save them such that they can be loaded from C++.
+We built a C++ function where, for each channel, the models are loaded.
+This function is called in the \powhegbox{} to obtain the two-loop virtual amplitude at any given phase space point.

 The one-loop amplitudes contributing to the virtual corrections where the Higgs couples to gluons, denoted by $\mathcal{M}^{\mathrm{1L}}_{Hg}$, were computed by \gosam{}, where the interference $\mathcal{M}^{\mathrm{1L}}_{Hg}\cdot\mathcal{M}^{\mathrm{0L}}_{Hg}$ is straightforward, while we had to slightly modify \gosam{} in order to compute the $\mathcal{M}^{\mathrm{1L}}_{Hg}\cdot\mathcal{M}^{\mathrm{1L}}_{f}$ interference.